FaradayDetu/TeachingMaterials/Shiny/README.md

-# Biotools in biostatistics and bioinformatics
+# Creating Shiny Apps for biostatisticians and bioinformaticians

 Repository with the material corresponding to the course __Creating Shiny Apps for biostatisticians and bioinformaticians__ given at
 [ISGlobal](http://www.isglobal.org) (former CREAL).
 Each folder contains slides, R code, data and exercises of each topic.